Skip to main content

 Douglas County, MinnesotaMesotrophic

-On the LakeGrade rubric, Lottie Lake pulls an A: clarity at 16.1 ft and 16 µg/L of phosphorus put it in the top bracket for Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+On the LakeGrade rubric, Lottie Lake pulls an A: clarity at 16.1 ft and 16 µg/L of phosphorus put it in the top bracket for Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI near 40 places Lottie Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 Lottie Lake reaches 31 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake is compact at 46 acres, with 2.2 miles of shoreline and little volume to buffer nutrient inputs.
 Among the 51 graded lakes in Douglas County, Lottie Lake ranks 10 — in the top quartile locally.